-- Participants with diabetes allocated empagliflozin should have regular checks of blood ketones (or urine ketones if blood ketone testing is unavailable)n.
+- Participants with diabetes allocated empagliflozin should have regular checks of blood ketones (or urine ketones if blood ketone testing is unavailable)^s.
 Blood ketones should be checked twice daily or urine ketones daily (or if clinical concern).
-If blood ketones rise ≥1.5 mmol/L (or urine ketones ≥2+), clinicians should: - Ensure adequate fluid and calorific intake - Consider increasing insulin dose (if on insulin) - o Inform local diabetes team (if available) and treat ketosis using local protocols - Consider discontinuing empagliflozin until ketosis resolves - Clinicians should consider temporarily discontinuing empagliflozin in participants with diabetes mellitus who cannot maintain oral calorific intake (until nutrition is restored) - Clinicians should be aware of "euglycaemic ketoacidosis" which occurs with empagliflozin and should check ketones (ideally blood) if this is suspected (e.g. unexplained metabolic acidosis) - Empagliflozin does not cause hypoglycaemia alone, but may do so in combination with insulin or insulin secretagogues.
-Doses of these other medications may need to be temporarily modified while the participant is taking empagliflozin - Empagliflozin causes an osmotic diuresis so careful fluid balance assessment is required - Empagliflozin increases the risk of mycotic genital infections (e.g. candidiasis) which are usually easily treated with topical therapy.
-It is unclear whether it causes Fournier's gangrene (a very rare genital infection), but clinicians should be aware.
+If blood ketones rise ≥1.5 mmol/L (or urine ketones ≥2+), clinicians should: - Ensure adequate fluid and calorific intake - Consider increasing insulin dose (if on insulin) - Inform local diabetes team (if available) and treat ketosis using local protocols - o Consider discontinuing empagliflozin until ketosis resolves - Clinicians should consider temporarily discontinuing empagliflozin in participants with diabetes mellitus who cannot maintain oral calorific intake (until nutrition is restored) - Clinicians should be aware of "euglycaemic ketoacidosis" which occurs with empagliflozin and should check ketones (ideally blood) if this is suspected (e.g. unexplained metabolic acidosis) - Empagliflozin does not cause hypoglycaemia alone, but may do so in combination with insulin or insulin secretagogues.
+Doses of these other medications may need to be temporarily modified while the participant is taking empagliflozin

-n These are near-patient tests and no sample will be retained for research purposes.
-Page 28 of 38
+^s These are near-patient tests and no sample will be retained for research purposes.